 A claim is a stake that stores metadata.
-There are two types of claims.
-Stream claims declare the availability, access method, and publisher of a stream.
-Channel claims create a pseudonym that can be used as the publisher of stream claims.
+There are two types of claims:

+stream claim Declares the availability, access method, and publisher of a stream.

+channel Creates a pseudonym that can be declared as the publisher of stream claims. claim